-Brad’s programs are specifically designed to be easy for the event planner to host.
+Brad’s programs are specifically designed to be easy to host.
 These guidelines are designed to ensure maximum impact at your event.
 Not all guidelines apply to every situation.
 Brad’s program is extremely flexible.
 If it will be difficult or impossible to meet the minimum recommendations, talk to us.
 Brad will most likely be able to customize his program to meet the limitations of your venue.

 - Client must supply a sound system which is capable of providing appropriate sound level and quality for the room.